The coalescent structure of Galton-Watson trees in varying environments: Introduction and main results

 \section{Introduction and main results}

-In this manuscript, we are interested on the genealogy of a sample of $k\geq1$ particles chosen uniformly without replacement from a population alive at a large time $n$ in a critical discrete-time Galton-Watson process in a varying environment (GWVE for short).
+In this manuscript, we are interested in the genealogy of a sample of $k\geq2$ particles chosen uniformly without replacement from a population alive at a large time $n$ in a critical discrete-time Galton-Watson process in a varying environment (GWVE for short).

-GWVE generalises the classical Galton-Watson processes, in the way that they allow time dependence of the offspring distribution.
+GWVE generalises the classical Galton-Watson processes since the offspring distributions may vary from generation to generation.
 This class of branching processes has attracted a lot of attention recently, see for instance \cite{BS2015, BP2017, CardonaPalau, FLL2022, gonzalez2019, kersting2020unifying, kersting2021genealogical, kersting2017discrete}.
-Former research on GWVE was temporarily affected by the appearance of certain exotic properties, and one could get the impression that it is difficult to grasp some kind of generic behaviour of these processes, for instance the classical long-term behaviour of Galton-Watson process where either they get extinct a.s. or else converge a.s. to infinity; or the classical classification on supercritical, critical and subcritical regimes (see Kersting \cite{kersting2020unifying} or the monograph of Kersting and Vatutin \cite{kersting2017discrete} for further details).
+Initial research on GWVE was hampered by some special features making difficult to generalise the classical long-term behaviour of Galton-Watson processes concerning extinction or divergence to infinity and even the classification on supercritical, critical and subcritical regimes.
+For a resolution to such issues, see Kersting \cite{kersting2020unifying} or the monograph of Kersting and Vatutin \cite{kersting2017discrete} for further details.

 Our study is motivated by the recent result of Kersting \cite{kersting2021genealogical} and the two spine construction of Cardona and Palau \cite{CardonaPalau}.
-The former deals not only with the description of the generation of the most common ancestor of particles alive conditional on survival (asymptotically) but also with determining the limiting random object of the reduced process of a critical GWVE which turns out to be a time change Yule process.
-The latter provides a probabilistic approach of Yaglom's limit for critical GWVE using a two-spine argument (see also Kersting \cite{kersting2020unifying} for an analytic technique).
-Surprisingly, the limiting objects are the same as for the critical Galton-Watson with constant environment and our results confirm that this is also the case when we sample $k$ particles uniformly without replacement from all particles alive of GWVE at large times. \\
+The former article deals not only with the description of the generation of the most recent common ancestor of all particles alive conditional on survival (asymptotically) but also with determining the limiting random object of the reduced process of a critical GWVE which turns out to be a time change Yule process.
+The latter article provides a probabilistic approach to Yaglom's limit for critical GWVE using a two-spine argument (see also Kersting \cite{kersting2020unifying} for an analytic technique).
+Surprisingly, up to a deterministic time change depending only on the offspring means and variances of the environments, the limiting objects for the GWVE are the same as for the critical Galton-Watson (GW for short) with constant environment, and our results confirm that this is also the case when we sample $k$ particles uniformly without replacement from all particles alive in a GWVE at large times.